Mbell42/UCSD-CodeBootCamp-13_MVC-burgerLogger/README.md

 2020.03.28_1452 - For model 'burger.js', I added the Burger object and its associated methods.
 I then used module.exports to export the Burger object.
 I will next work on Controller Setup.

 2020.03.28_1458 - For model 'burger.js', I added deleteBurger method to the Burger object.

+2020.03.28_1502 - For controller 'burgers_controller.js', I added dependencies, created empty router with express, and used modules.export to export the router.